top of page

 The Baiana is more than just a figure in Carnival—she is a symbol of the strength, resistance, and cultural preservation of Black women and Afro-Brazilian culture in Brazil.
 Through their distinctive clothing and vibrant participation in the festivities, Baianas embody the spirit of Bahia and serve as a bridge between the past and present, ensuring that the rich traditions of the African diaspora continue to thrive.
 Their presence in Carnival and beyond is a testament to the lasting legacy of the Afro-Brazilian community, their fight for freedom, and the ongoing importance of preserving Bahian and African traditions in Brazilian culture.

-Donation: $10-$30 (sliding scale).
+Registration Fee: $10-$30 (sliding scale).
 Includes rehearsals, and parade after-party.
 We are a non-profit community organization, and your donation helps us put this event together.
 Please don't hesitate to reach out if you need a scholarship.

 Costume: Max $50.
 Scholarships available.
 Details in May.